omjaisatya/Ace-Your-Interview/questions/technical/databases/mongodb.md

 - **Backup:** Use the `mongodump` utility to create a backup of the MongoDB data.
 - **Restore:** Use the `mongorestore` utility to restore data from a backup created by `mongodump`.

+## 16. What are the differences between MongoDB and a relational database?

+**Answer:**

+- **Schema:** MongoDB is schema-less, allowing for flexible document structures, whereas relational databases require a predefined schema.
+- **Data Storage:** MongoDB stores data in BSON documents, while relational databases use tables with rows and columns.
+- **Query Language:** MongoDB uses a query language based on JSON, while relational databases use SQL.
+- **Scalability:** MongoDB supports horizontal scaling via sharding, while relational databases often use vertical scaling.

+## 17. What is a BSON?

+**Answer:**
+BSON (Binary JSON) is a binary representation of JSON-like documents.
+It extends JSON’s capabilities by including additional data types, such as `Date` and `Binary`, and providing efficient serialization and deserialization.

+## 18. Describe the purpose of the `$match` stage in the aggregation pipeline.

+**Answer:**
+The `$match` stage in the aggregation pipeline filters documents based on specified criteria, similar to a `find()` query.
+It only passes documents that meet the criteria to the next stage in the pipeline.

+## 19. What is the purpose of the `$group` stage in the aggregation pipeline?

+**Answer:**
+The `$group` stage is used to group documents by a specified identifier and perform aggregation operations, such as counting, summing, or averaging.
+It helps in summarizing data across groups.

+## 20. Explain the use of the `$lookup` stage in MongoDB.

+**Answer:**
+The `$lookup` stage performs a left outer join with another collection, allowing you to combine documents from different collections based on a matching field.
+It enables the aggregation of related data across collections.

+## 21. What is the difference between `replaceOne()` and `updateOne()`?

+**Answer:**

+- **`replaceOne()`:** Replaces a single document that matches the query criteria with a new document.
+The entire document is replaced.
+- **`updateOne()`:** Updates specific fields in a single document that matches the query criteria, leaving other fields unchanged.

+## 22. How does MongoDB handle large objects, such as images or videos?

+**Answer:**
+MongoDB handles large objects using GridFS, a specification for storing and retrieving large files.
+GridFS divides the file into smaller chunks and stores them as separate documents in two collections: `fs.chunks` and `fs.files`.

+## 23. What are MongoDB’s data consistency models?

+**Answer:**
+MongoDB offers several consistency models:

+- **Read Concern:** Determines the level of isolation for read operations (e.g., `local`, `majority`).
+- **Write Concern:** Specifies the level of acknowledgment requested from MongoDB for write operations (e.g., `w:1`, `w:majority`).

+## 24. What is a MongoDB index type and give an example?

+**Answer:**
+MongoDB supports various index types, including:

+- **Single Field Index:** Indexes a single field (e.g., `{ field: 1 }` for ascending order).
+- **Compound Index:** Indexes multiple fields (e.g., `{ field1: 1, field2: -1 }` for ascending and descending order).
+- **Text Index:** Enables text search on string fields (e.g., `{ field: "text" }`).
+- **Geospatial Index:** Supports queries based on location data (e.g., `{ location: "2dsphere" }`).

+## 25. How can you ensure that MongoDB is performant?

+**Answer:**

+- **Indexing:** Create indexes on frequently queried fields to improve query performance.
+- **Sharding:** Distribute data across multiple servers to handle large datasets and high throughput.
+- **Profiling:** Use MongoDB’s profiling tools to identify slow queries and optimize them.
+- **Schema Design:** Design a schema that fits your access patterns and reduces the need for complex joins or aggregations.

+## 26. What is a capped collection?

+**Answer:**
+A capped collection is a special type of MongoDB collection with a fixed size and automatically overwrites the oldest documents when it reaches its size limit.
+It maintains insertion order and is ideal for use cases like logs and caching.

+## 27. What is the `$unwind` stage in the aggregation pipeline?

+**Answer:**
+The `$unwind` stage deconstructs an array field from the input documents to output a document for each element of the array.
+It is used to normalize data and perform operations on array elements.

+## 28. Explain the concept of eventual consistency in MongoDB.

+**Answer:**
+Eventual consistency means that while data changes are propagated to all nodes in the replica set, there may be a delay before all nodes reflect the latest data.
+This model ensures high availability and performance but may result in temporary discrepancies.

+## 29. What is the purpose of the `db.collection.stats()` command?

+**Answer:**
+The `db.collection.stats()` command provides detailed statistics about a collection, including document count, storage size, index size, and other performance metrics.
+It helps in analyzing and optimizing database performance.

+## 30. Describe how you would model a one-to-many relationship in MongoDB.

+**Answer:**
+A one-to-many relationship can be modeled in MongoDB by embedding the "many" documents within the "one" document as an array.
+Alternatively, you can reference the "many" documents by storing their IDs in the "one" document and querying them separately.